sul-dlss/libsys-airflow/README.md

 To see stdout or stderr add the `-rP` flag:
 `pytest -rP`

-To run with code coverage:
-`coverage run -m pytest`

 ## Symphony Mount
 MARC data to be converted will be mounted on the sul-libsys-airflow server under `/sirsi_prod` which is a mount of `/s/SUL/Dataload/Folio` on the Symphony server.